Configure runners for internal APIs

 To create a monitor that uses an existing runner, do the following

-2. Under Run this monitor, specify how often Postman runs the selected monitor.
+2. Under Run method, specify how often Postman runs the selected monitor.
 This can be as often as every five minutes for a status page, or a basic check once a week on your endpoints.
+You can also configure the monitor to only run when trigger by the Postman CLI.

-3. Under Runners, select Manually Select then select a runner.
+3. Under Runners, select Manually Select then select a runner created with Private API Monitoring.

 4. Continue configuring your monitor.